On vanishing criteria of $L^2$-Betti numbers of groups: Homological features of the translation groupoid

-For the reader's convenience, let us briefly described what the map $F_j$ is actually doing.
-To do so, fixed some $j\in \{1,\ldots, n\}$ and define $A_j:=\cup_{j=1}^n\varphi_{j,i}(Y_j)$.
-Then we have shown that, up to zero measure set, for each element in $\gpd_n$ there is a unique element of $\gpd$ that can be written as a composition of the element in $\gpd_n$ followed by an element in $A_j$.
-Thus $F_j$ assigns such composition.
+Let us briefly give an interpretation of the map $F_j$.
+First, set $A_j:=\uplus_{i=1}^n\varphi_{j,i}(Y_{j,i}^1)$ which is Borel by injectivity (see \cite[Corollary 15.2]{Kech_setth}).
+We have shown that $\mu$-a.e. for each element in $\gpd_n$ there is a unique element of $\gpd$ that can be written as a composition of the element in $\gpd_n$ followed by an element in $A_j$.
+Thus $F_j$ assigns such composition in the full measure Borel subset $\gpd_n^j$ of $\gpd_n$.